HNLMS Holland (P840): Service history

 Holland was the first ship of the Holland-class offshore patrol vessels to enter service.
 The ship fulfilled its first task before it had actually entered service when on 15 March 2012 it returned a mirror that had been taken from Royal Charles after the Raid on the Medway.

 In 2013 Holland successfully intercepted two illegal drug transports in the Dutch Caribbean.
 One of the cargoholds contained more than 2000 lb of cocaine.

 During the Nuclear Security Summit in 2014, Holland and Friesland secured the coastal areas between IJmuiden and Hook of Holland.

 On 10 October 2016, Holland was deployed around Haiti, to help after the impact of Hurricane Mathew.

 In July 2018, the crew of HNLMS Holland ended a three-month drug patrol in the Dutch Caribbean with a visit to New York.
 While in the Caribbean Sea, Holland also performed coast guard duties.
 Holland's sister ship Friesland replaced the vessel in the Caribbean.

 In August 2021, Holland was deployed to Haiti once more to support an EU Civil Protection Mechanism mission in response to the 2021 Haiti earthquake and subsequent Tropical depression, providing intelligence-gathering, safety, helicopter, and security support including an armed team.

 In February 2023 the Holland was used to ferry King Willem-Alexander, Queen Maxima and Princess of Orange Catharina-Amalia from Aruba to Curaçao during a state visit to the Dutch Caribbean.
 During the transfer the Royal Family also went for a ride onboard one of the Hollands FRISCS.

+On 8 September 2025 Holland arrived at Royal IHC to undergo her midlife upgrade, which will include renewal of all paint and preservation systems as well as several upgrades to enhance the capabilities of the ship.